 You can relieve joint stiffness with heat therapy.
-All you need is to apply some form of heat to arthritic joint to enjoy relief.
+All you need is to apply some form of heat to the arthritic joint to enjoy relief.
 This may take the form of immersing the affected part in slightly hot water or having a hot bath.
-Electric heating pad or moist heat packs can also be used.
+An electric heating pad or moist heat packs can also be used.

 For cold therapy, you just need to apply an ice pack to the affected joint.
 This can relieve inflammation, swelling, and pain.

 Many experts will attest to the efficacy of magnesium sulfate for pain relief.
-People have used it for that for many years.
+People have been using it for many years safely.